 - Blend in the food processor for 3 minutes.
 I know it will seem like a long time, but it’s key to getting the authentic creamy texture.

-Store bought hummus may be cross contaminated or use filler ingredients that are not gluten free.
+However, store-bought hummus may be cross-contaminated or use filler ingredients that are not gluten-free.

-That’s why it’s important to check labels of store bought hummus to be sure it is certified gluten free before buying.
+It’s essential to check the labels of store-bought hummus to be sure it is certified gluten-free before buying.

-I could basically eat hummus with anything and everything.
-I have been know to simply eat it with a spoon, but here are some more refined ways to enjoy it!
+I could eat hummus with anything and everything, although crackers and pita are likely the most common.
+I have been known to eat it with a spoon, but here are some more refined ways to enjoy it!
+I’ve created a list of over 25 ways to enjoy hummus.
+Here are a few of my favorites.

 - In Wraps and Sandwiches-There’s no need for mayo when you can slather hummus on your wraps and sandwiches for added flavor and moisture.